Visitor: Canada

-Prince Philip, Duke of Edinburgh, as a member of the Canadian Royal Family, served as the visitor to Upper Canada College from 1955 to his death in 2021.
+Prince Philip, Duke of Edinburgh, as a member of the Canadian royal family, served as the visitor to Upper Canada College from 1955 to his death in 2021.
+Priorly, Prince Edward, Prince of Wales, acted as the school's visitor between 1919 and 1936.

-The Governor General of Canada, as the King's representative in Canada, serves as the visitor to McGill University.
-Similarly, the Lieutenant Governor serves as the visitor to the University of Western Ontario in London, Ontario and the Lieutenant Governor of Newfoundland and Labrador serves as the visitor to Memorial University of Newfoundland.
+The governor general of Canada, as the King's representative, serves as the visitor to McGill University.
+Similarly, the lieutenant governor of Ontario serves as the visitor to the University of Western Ontario in London, Ontario, and the lieutenant governor of Newfoundland and Labrador serves as the visitor to Memorial University of Newfoundland.

-The Anglican Bishop of Montreal serves as the visitor to Bishop's University in Lennoxville, Quebec and the Anglican Bishop of Huron serves as the visitor to Renison University College in Waterloo, Ontario.
-The Catholic Bishop of Saint John serves, as founding member of St. Thomas University's board of governors in Fredericton, New Brunswick.
+The Anglican Bishop of Montreal serves as the visitor to Bishop's University in Lennoxville, Quebec, and the Anglican Bishop of Huron serves as the visitor to Renison University College in Waterloo, Ontario.

 India

 In India, the President of India is the visitor to 126 central government institutes, such as the Indian Institutes of Technology.